 This cause is a little disgusting but this happens more often than you think.
 And such a simple mistake can cause mayhem in a home.

-Cause 4: Vent is Full
+Cause 4: The vent is full

 Tumble dryer vents need to be cleaned on a regular basis.
 So, if you don’t really do this, you’re going to end up with some smelly odour seeping out of your tumble dryer.